WICG/turtledove/FLEDGE.md

 #### 2.2 Auction Participants

+Each interest group the browser has joined with:
+* `owner`in the list of `interestGroupBuyers`.
+*  Non null `biddingLogicUrl`.
+*  At least one registered creative in the `ads` element.
+*  Priority, as stated by `priority` or calculated via `priorityVector`, is greater than or equal to 0.

-Each interest group the browser has joined and whose owner is in the list of `interestGroupBuyers` will have an opportunity to bid in the auction.
+will have an opportunity to bid in the auction.
 See the "Buyers Provide Ads and Bidding Functions" section, below, for how interest groups bid.

 #### 2.3 Scoring Bids